rdegges/rdegges-blog/articles/2010/the-world-would-be-a-better-place-if-everyone.md

 situation, think of ways to improve the situation, and then make the necessary changes to improve the situation.

-Now, let’s say that the situation you consciously think about and plan on improving is large and generic, something like ‘make my neighborhood nicer’.
+Now, let's say that the situation you consciously think about and plan on improving is large and generic, something like ‘make my neighborhood nicer'.
-There is not a direct path to making your neighborhood nicer, so you’ll need to break the situation into smaller, sub-situations which are more easily managed.
+There is not a direct path to making your neighborhood nicer, so you'll need to break the situation into smaller, sub-situations which are more easily managed.

 For instance, to make your neighborhood nicer, you could: